marcelloaborges/Bananas-Navigation-Control/README.md

   - The file with the hypeparameters configuration is the <b>agent.py</b>.
   - If you want you can change the model configuration to into the <b>model.py</b> file.
-  - The actual configuration if the hypeparameters is: ALPHA = 1, GAMMA = 0.99, TAU = 0.001, UPDATE_EVERY = 5, BUFFER_SIZE = 10000,
+  - The actual configuration of the hypeparameters is: ALPHA = 1, GAMMA = 0.99, TAU = 0.001, UPDATE_EVERY = 5, BUFFER_SIZE = 10000,
     BATCH_SIZE = 300
   - For the model there is just one hidden layer with input size and output size corresponding to the environment settings.